Rekklessss/geogpt-rag/README.md

 ## 🚀 Quick Start

+### Current Architecture
+**Single Container Deployment**: All AI services (embedding, reranking, main API) run in one Docker container for simplified deployment.
+The frontend is a separate Next.js application that can be deployed independently.

 ### Prerequisites
 - Docker and Docker Compose
 - NVIDIA GPU with drivers (for optimal performance)
 - 32GB+ RAM recommended
 - Ubuntu 20.04+ or similar Linux distribution
+- Git LFS (models auto-download on first run)

 ### One-Command Deployment